 Joey (Lucky Boy) Nato

 Joey is a mix engineer, songwriter, and music producer who makes tracks in various genres, such as hip-hop, EDM, and pop.
 The channel features advice and tips on a range of production topics, including mixing and mastering techniques.
-You’ll find a lot of rap content and beat-making.
+He’s recently been smashing out the reaction videos to movies and games, ignore those, and you’ll still find a lot of rap content and beat-making.
+I linked to his beat making playlist here:

 Produce Like a Pro